thinkocapo/willcapio/README.md

 ## TODO

 I.
-mobile view 'About' button is cut off... remove 'Home' button from Navbar and make 'Will' in navbar say Home?
++mobile view 'About' button is cut off...
++remove 'Home' button from Navbar and make 'Will' in navbar say Home?
-OR
-make 'Will' in navbar dissappear when you render in Mobile

 CODE Page
 Build out the code snippets / project descriptions / problems solved.
 In html/jsx and SyntaxHighlighter markdown for the code.